Portfolio as Journalist and Science Communicator

 Research Matters — Communication — 7th September, 2020

 Who is at the centre of a dog’s world?
-It’s humans more than dogs!
+It’s human more than dogs!
 [17/8]

 Ecologists have for the first time studied the direct interactions of humans with free-ranging dogs.